 London-based pianist and composer Andrew Oliver performs and composes music across many genre boundaries but with a focus on contemporary jazz.
 Originally from Portland, Oregon, he studied in New Orleans before returning to Portland in 2005 thanks to Hurricane Katrina.
 A London resident since 2013, he continues to be involved in a wide range of interesting musical projects internationally.
-His first group, the Andrew Oliver Sextet released 2 albums to critical acclaim in the Northwest before disbanding in 2010.
-Since 2009, he has toured Canada and the U.S. yearly with the collective band Tunnel Six.
-With support from the Canada Council for the Arts and Portland Regional Arts and Culture Council, they released their debut album “Lake Superior” in 2011 on OA2 Records.
-The title track, a composition of Andrew’s, was awarded a 2010 ASCAP Young Jazz Composer Award.
-Their second album, “Alive” was released in April 2013.
+Since 2009, he has toured Canada and the U.S. yearly with the Canadian-American collective band Tunnel Six.
 Andrew was the co-founder and former executive director of the Portland Jazz Composers’ Ensemble, a 501(c)(3) nonprofit in Oregon which commissions and performs new works by local jazz composers for 12-piece ensemble and works to encourage the creation and dissemination of jazz and creative music in the region.
-In 2013, the PJCE instituted a new record label, PJCE Records, releasing one CD a month of new original music by local artists on the Portland scene.

 Kane Mathis, kora and guitar